-College athletes, people in business, and writers from college essay writing service also benefit from this mentality — you win some, you lose some.
+College athletes, people in business, and college essay writing service writers also benefit from this mentality — you win some, you lose some.

 But how can you go on after getting smacked by the bitter reality of failure?
 How do you forge ahead when you have no motivation?

 The first thing to do after experiencing any failure is to unplug, take a step back, and understand the gravity of the situation.

 Don’t be in a hurry to course-correct because you will only aggravate the situation by making impulsive decisions.